vanguardbackup/docs/index.md

 - Notification Streams
 - And more!

-Thank you for choosing Vanguard.
-We're excited to help you keep your data safe and secure!
+We appreciate your interest in Vanguard.
+Our goal is to provide robust data protection for your servers and applications.